Homelessness Prevention and Rapid Re-Housing Program

 HUD encourages communities to submit examples of how they have used HPRP to effect change in their communities and homeless continuum, and to positively impact residents’ lives.
 To submit your story, please use the Promising Practices and Success Stories Template.

 To see stories highlighting community or program-level systems change, successful targeting strategies, or examples of how HPRP has helped communities to decrease their homeless or shelter population, look under Promising Practices.
 Stories highlighting individual or family HPRP success stories can be found by looking under Individual Success Stories.

-Read our most recent stories below, press the "View All" button to view all the stories, or use the links on the right navigation bar to look for stories by topic.
+Read our most recent stories below, or use the links on the right navigation bar to look for stories by topic.
 To clear your topic selection criteria, click the Clear Search button below.

 A City and County Combine HPRP Efforts to Better Serve their Community

 The City of Saint Paul and Ramsey County used HPRP as an opportunity to work together to provide better homelessness delivery systems by creating a central contact point for their homeless residents and those at-risk of homelessness.
 It also allowed them to plan for the future and include a rapid re-housing service for veterans returning from Iraq and Afghanistan that will be at least partially funded through the Emergency Solutions Grants (ESG) program.
 This service will be similar to HPRP, drawing upon lessons the community learned through its implementation.